 About

 From 1978 to 1980 she was employed by the CETA Artist’s Project under the auspices of the Cultural Council Foundation.
-As a member of the documentation team, her assignments included photographing the Soviet refugees and their introduction to American culture in Brighton Beach, photographing housing issues in Hell's Kitchen, and taking many of the photographs of Mierle Laderman Ukeles' iconic conceptual project, Touch Sanitation.
+As a member of the documentation team, her assignments included photographing the Soviet refugees and their introduction to American culture in Brighton Beach, documenting housing issues in Hell's Kitchen, and taking many of the photographs of Mierle Laderman Ukeles' iconic conceptual project, Touch Sanitation.

 Select Exhibitions